Full Time - Exempt Position

 - Collaborate with the Director of Philanthropy and participate in meetings related to organizational fundraising as requested to discuss the programmatic work in the Advocacy Department.

-- Work with staff in the Communications Department to advance the organization’s non-legal programmatic work, by supporting in preparing and editing action alerts, talking points, press statements, opinion editorials, website updates, and legislative and public policy reports.
+- Work with staff in the Communications Department to advance the organization’s non-legal programmatic work, by supporting in preparing and editing talking points, press statements, and opinion editorials.

 - Ensure the Executive Director is adequately informed of Advocacy Department work, prepare reports, and provide support as needed.